Install

 }

-package.
+If you’re not using React, you can use vanilla Emotion from the emotion package.
 Most of the documentation here focuses on the React-specific version of Emotion, but most of the concepts in the React-specific version also apply to vanilla Emotion.

-import { css } from 'emotion'
+yarn add emotionimport { css } from 'emotion'

 const app = document.getElementById('root')